About

 Legislative Accomplishments

 She was the principal sponsor of successful legislation protecting healthcare employees from the dangerous practice of mandatory overtime, as well as legislation that created the Pennsylvania Center for Health Careers.
-The Senator also authored legislation to provide the Commonwealth with a focus for developing strategies to ensure an ample complement of quality healthcare workers for the short-term and long-term.
+The Senator also authored legislation to provide the Commonwealth with a focus for developing strategies to ensure an ample complement of quality healthcare workers for the short-term and long term.
 She continues to be a leading advocate for safe nurse staffing levels.

 Senator Tartaglione has acted to safeguard and support the Pennsylvania State Police.
 During the 2011-2012 session, her legislation was enacted to allocate additional funding to the PSP, allowing the department to reinforce its dwindling complement of troopers.

 The senator’s advocacy for safe work environments extends to Pennsylvania’s public transit systems.
 She is the primary sponsor of legislation that strengthens the protections for transit workers from physical assaults.
-She has introduced legislation to provide OSHA protections similar to those enjoyed by private-sector employees to all state and local public employees, including school district and transportation authority employees.
+She has introduced legislation to provide OSHA protections like those enjoyed by private-sector employees to all state and local public employees, including school district and transportation authority employees.

 Protecting and improving Pennsylvania’s unemployment compensation system has been a top priority for Senator Tartaglione throughout her tenure.
 During the 2011-2012 session, legislative amendments proposed by the Senator extended unemployment compensation benefits for workers and provided a shared work option in lieu of terminating jobs.

-• expand mental illness and intellectual disability programs
+- expand mental illness and intellectual disability programs

-• advocate for law enforcement and emergency personnel
+- advocate for law enforcement and emergency personnel

-• improve access to affordable health care and long-term care
+- improve access to affordable health care and long-term care

-• expand quality childcare
+- expand quality childcare

 Senator Tartaglione has served as a member of Pennsylvania’s Public Television Network Commission, Intra-Governmental Council on Long Term Care, Task Force for the Protection of Older Pennsylvanians, Joint Select Committee to Investigate the Financial Integrity and Stability of the State Workmen’s Insurance Fund, Children’s Trust Fund Board, and the Pennsylvania Council on the Arts.